 We have seen that current state-of-the-art climate models show only a weak semblance of this effect, however.
 Earlier in this lesson, we saw that the GFDL CM2.1 coupled model produces a very moderate cooling over a small region of the North Atlantic in response to anthropogenic warming, in part due to a slight weakening of the thermohaline circulation due to the mechanisms discussed before.

-In fact, this model exhibits a larger response than most of the 20+ models used in the most recent IPCC assessment.
-If we look at the average pattern of surface temperature change over the next century in the A1B scenario, averaged over all 20+ models, we see only the vaguest hint of the effect.
+In fact, this model exhibits a larger response than most of the models used in the two most recent IPCC assessments.
+If we look at the average pattern of surface temperature change over the next century in the all of the RCP scenarios, averaged over all 20+ models, we see only the vaguest hint of the effect.
 Nowhere in the North Atlantic do we see any cooling.
 Instead, we see a small region in the North Atlantic, south of Greenland and Iceland, where there is less warming than in most other regions.
 Western Europe also sees somewhat less warming than most other regions due to the downstream effects.
 So if we take the composite response of the IPCC models as our best current assessment, we are led to conclude that the very, very small grain of truth to the Day After Tomorrow scenario, is that global warming may lead to a bit less warming in some parts of the North Atlantic and neighboring regions, owing to a slowing of the oceanic thermohaline circulation.